 The brown pelican (Pelecanus occidentalis) became Louisiana's official bird on July 27, 1966.
-It nests from South Carolina to Brazil and are famous for their large bill, the lower portion of which has a pouch which may be greatly extended.
+They nest from South Carolina to Brazil and are famous for their large bill, the lower portion of which has a pouch which may be greatly extended.
 The birds use their pouches to scoop up their food from salt water.
 Average consumption of a one-month old pelican is five pounds of fish per day.
-STATE NICKNAME

 SPORTSMAN'S PARADISE

 Louisiana's state nicknames are the Pelican State and Sportsman's Paradise.
 Half of Louisiana is timbered with an abundance of varied and beautiful trees, but it wasn't until 1963 that the bald cypress (taxodium distichum) was made the official tree of Louisiana.
 The cypress grows in many areas of the state, particularly the swampy areas.
 The state boat is the pirogue and adopted in 1993, the sac-au-lait (pomoxis annularis) is Louisiana's state freshwater fish.
 The sac-au-lait, also known as white perch and white crappie, is translated from Cajun French to English as sack of milk.

-STATE MAMMAL

-In 1992, the Louisiana black bear (Ursus americanus lutelous) became the state's official state mammal, the same year it was listed as threatened under the Endangered Species Act.
+In 1992, the Louisiana black bear (Ursus americanus lutelous) became the state's official state mammal.
 Black in color, some with distinct white blazes on their chests, it is one of 16 unique subspecies of the American black bear.
 These bears typically inhabit dense woodlands along the Tensas, Black and Atchafalaya Rivers.
-Thanks to the collaborative efforts of the Louisiana Department of Wildlife and Fisheries, other governmental agencies and nonprofit organizations, the Louisiana Black Bear was removed from the Endangered Species List in 2016.
+Today, the Louisiana Department of Wildlife and Fisheries works with other governmental agencies and nonprofit organizations to protect black bears in Louisiana with recent research indicating a population of more than 700 statewide.

 STATE DOG

 The Catahoula Leopard dog is the only breed of dog native to Louisiana and became our official state dog in 1979.
 This hound is a cross of a domestic dog the Indians of the Catahoula Lake region raised and a Spanish "war dog" that came through the area in the early 1500s.
 The dog has glassy eyes, webbed feet and spotted coat.
-Catahoulas are gentle with children, loyal to family and aggressive to strangers making them good pets and guard dogs.
+Catahoulas are gentle with children, loyal to family and aggressive to strangers, making them good pets and guard dogs.
 As a hunting dog, they are diligent, dependable, efficient and especially good at tracking deer, raccoons and squirrels.

 STATE FRUIT

+STRAWBERRY

-STRAWBERRY The 2001 Louisiana Legislature selected the strawberry as the official state fruit.
+The 2001 Louisiana Legislature selected the strawberry as the official state fruit.
 Ponchatoula, located in Tangipahoa Parish, is considered the strawberry capital of Louisiana.
-The annual festival attracts 300,000 festival goers to the small town of 5,000.
+The annual festival attracts 300,000 festival goers to the small town of 7,000.